bavc/avaa/_artifacts/audio_phase_error.md

 It is best to consult a qualified engineer or technician if you believe that there is a phase problem.

-At least two companies offer plug-ins to correct phase-related issues as post-production <ref>[http://www.cedaraudio.de/products/cfw2/phase.html Cedar Phase Corrector plug-in]</ref><ref>http://cube-tec.com/vpis/restorationvpis/azimuth.html</ref>.
+At least two companies offer plug-ins to correct phase-related issues as post-production (ref: [Cedar Phase Corrector plug-in](http://www.cedaraudio.de/products/cfw2/phase.html) [http://cube-tec.com/vpis/restorationvpis/azimuth.html](http://cube-tec.com/vpis/restorationvpis/azimuth.html)).

 ##  Examples